kunalgorithm/Coinchk/back-end/README.md

 ## How to run Django

+0. setup an env variable called "GITHUB_ACCESS_TOKEN" to a github access token
 1. run 'python manage.py runserver'

 ## How to fetch the names of all top N coins from coinmarketcap.com in JSON